 Use of Horticultural Oils for Mite Management in Fruit Orchards

-Three highly refined horticultural summer oils: JMS Stylet oil (JMS Flower Farms, Inc.) Mite E-oil (Helena Chemical Company) and BioCover LS (UAP Platte Chemical Company) and two methods of application (complete sprays vs. alternate row middle applications) were evaluated for European red mite control in four commercial apple orchards .
-In two orchards multiple applications of Stylet oil were compared with the grower’s standard mite management program while in the remaining two orchards the horticultural oils were evaluated side-by-side to compare their efficacy for mite control.
-Under high mite pressure the JMS Stylet oil treatment applied as complete sprays with full volume of water (100-150 gal/acre) was very effective and provided excellent mite control.
-During later part of the season high numbers of predatory mites: Amblyseius fallacis and Zetzelia mali were also observed on treated trees.
-Applications of horticultural oils performed as alternate row middle sprays with reduced volume of water did not provide adequate mite control.
-After significant mite’ build–up despite oil applications during the early part of the season, an increase in water volume and oil concentration did not reduce the mite population to below the threshold level.
-The late season increase in the number of mites per leaf resulted in visible bronzing of leaves.
-Standard acaricide applications were necessary to avert the possible crop loss.
+Three horticultural oils–Stylet oil, Damoil, and Mite E-oil–and two methods of application (complete sprays vs. alternate row middle applications) were evaluated under commercial fruit orchard conditions.
+In two orchards, multiple applications of Stylet oil were compared with the grower’s standard mite management program, while in the third orchard various horticultural oils were evaluaated to compare their mite control efficacy.
+Under high mite pressure the horticultural oil treatments applied as complete sprays were effective in controlling mite populations.
+Applications of oils as alternate row middle sprays with reduced volume of water did not provide adequate mite control.
 No negative effects (phytotoxicity) on fruit finish were observed in orchards treated with summer oils.

-1. Four cooperating growers were identified and an experiment was located in each of their commercial orchards.
+1. Three cooperating growers were identified and an experiment was located in each of their commercial orchards.